Frequently asked questions

 • Your application has been cancelled other than at your own request

-To request a review you must contact your the Homefinder team within 21 days of the date you are notified of the decision.
-You may provide additional information in writing that you wish to be taken into account when the review is carried out.
-You will normally be advised of the outcome of the review within 8 weeks.
-You may not request a further review.
+To submit an appeal you must contact the Homefinder Team/Karbon Homes (Karbon tenants) within 21 days of the date you are notified of the decision.
+You may provide additional information in writing that you wish to be taken into account when the appeal is reviewed.
+You will normally be advised of the outcome of the appeal within 10 working days, unless further information is required.

 Adverts